Hormone Imbalance: A Comprehensive Guide To Causes, Symptoms, And Treatment

 • Neurological assessment

-: Most hormones can be detected through blood.
+Blood tests: Most hormones can be detected in blood.
 Your doctor will collect and send a blood sample to the lab for examination.
 Since hormone levels fluctuate throughout the day, these samples are drawn at specific times for accurate results.

 • Sperm count test